Dual-Iron/TestMod/README.md

+Use this template on GitHub or just [download the code](https://github.com/Dual-Iron/TestMod/archive/refs/heads/master.zip), whichever is easiest.

 Rename `src/TestMod.csproj`, then edit `assets/modinfo.json` and `src/Plugin.cs` to customize your mod.

-Clone this template using GitHub or just [download the code](https://github.com/Dual-Iron/TestMod/archive/refs/heads/master.zip) itself, whichever is easiest for you.

 See [the modding wiki](https://rainworldmodding.miraheze.org/wiki/Downpour_Reference/Mod_Directories) for `modinfo.json` documentation.